2 Material accounting policies

 Past service costs are recognised in statement of profit and loss on the earlier of:

-?
-The date of the plan amendment or curtailment, and
+• The date of the plan amendment or curtailment, and

-?
-The date that the Company recognizes related restructuring costs
+• The date that the Company recognises related restructuring costs

 Net interest is calculated by applying the discount rate to the net defined benefit liability or asset.
-The Company recognizes the following changes in the net defined benefit obligation as an expense in the statement of profit and loss:
+The Company recognises the following changes in the net defined benefit obligation as an expense in the statement of profit and loss:

-?
-Service costs comprising current service costs, past-service costs, gains and losses on curtailments and nonroutine settlements; and
+• Service costs comprising current service costs, past-service costs, gains and losses on curtailments and nonroutine settlements; and

-?
-Net interest expense or income
+• Net interest expense or income

 When the benefits of a plan are changed or curtailed, the resulting change in the benefit that relates to the past service (‘past service cost’) or the gain or loss on curtailment is recognised immediately in the statement of profit and loss.
-The Company recognizes the gains and losses on the settlement of a defined benefit plan when settlement occurs.
+The Company recognises the gains and losses on the settlement of a defined benefit plan when settlement occurs.

 iii.
 Compensated Absence Policy

 The employees of the Company are entitled to compensated absences.
-The employees can carry forward a portion of the unutilized accumulating compensated absences and utilize it in future periods or encash the leaves during the period of employment or retirement or at termination of employment.
+The employees can carry forward a portion of the unutilised accumulating compensated absences and utilise it in future periods or encash the leaves during the period of employment or retirement or at termination of employment.
 The Company records an obligation for compensated absences in the period in which the employee renders the services that increases this entitlement.
 The Company measures the expected cost of compensated absences as the additional amount that the Company expects to pay as a result of the unused entitlement that has accumulated at the end of the reporting period.
-The Company recognizes accumulated compensated absences based on actuarial valuation using the projected unit credit method.
+The Company recognises accumulated compensated absences based on actuarial valuation using the projected unit credit method.
 Non-accumulating compensated absences are recognised in the period in which the absences occur.

 iv.
 Other long-term employee benefits

-The expected cost of accumulating compensated absences is determined by actuarial valuation performed by an independent actuary as at March 31 st every year using projected unit credit method on the additional amount expected to be paid / availed as a result of the unused entitlement that has accumulated at the balance sheet date.
+The expected cost of accumulating compensated absences is determined by actuarial valuation performed by an independent actuary as at March 31st every year using projected unit credit method on the additional amount expected to be paid / availed as a result of the unused entitlement that has accumulated at the balance sheet date.
 Expense on non-accumulating compensated absences is recognised in the period in which the absences occur.

 v.
 Short-term employee benefits